DanielCEvans/Coles-or-Woolworths/README.md

 <img width="816" alt="8" src="https://user-images.githubusercontent.com/65587875/101334551-23339900-38cc-11eb-989c-7dc8f4503f60.png">

-**What were the strengths and limitations of your investigation?\ **
+**What were the strengths and limitations of your investigation? **

-A strength of our investigation was the sample size.
-As we were able to write a java script to scrape the entire data from the grocerycop website, we were able to analyse a very large sample size.
-This lead to a more accurate representation of the population and allowed us to assume the data was normally distributed when conducting the paired samples t-test.
+A strength of the investigation was the sample size.
+As I was able to write a java script to scrape the entire data from the grocerycop website, I was able to analyse a very large sample size.
+This lead to a more accurate representation of the population and allowed me to assume the data was normally distributed when conducting the paired samples t-test.

-We also performed an analysis by category using very efficient code.
+I also performed an analysis by category using very efficient code.

 **What improvements could be made or what would you do differently next time?**

-In our analysis we set the value of $\alpha$ (the probablity of Type I error) to a low value.
+In the analysis I set the value of alpha (the probablity of Type I error) to a low value.
-Since $\alpha = Pr(Reject~H_0~|~H_0~is~true)$ is the probility that we detect an effect (Reject H0) when an effect does not exists (H0 is true).
+Since alpha = Pr(Reject H_0| H_0 is true) is the probility that we detect an effect (Reject H0) when an effect does not exists (H_0 is true).

-There is another type of error we did not consider, $\beta$ (the probablity of Type II error).
+There is another type of error I did not consider, beta (the probablity of Type II error).
-Since $\beta = Pr(Fail~to~Reject~H_0 ~|~ H_0~is~false)$  is the probability that we detect no effect (Fail to Reject H0) when an effect does exist.
+Since beta = Pr(Fail to Reject H_0 | H_0 is false) is the probability that I detect no effect (Fail to Reject H0) when an effect does exist.

-Statistical power is defined as $power = 1-\beta$.
-We want high power so that our hypothesis test is good at detecting a false null hypothosis.
+Statistical power is defined as power = 1-beta.
+I want high power so that the hypothesis test is good at detecting a false null hypothosis.

 Below I have run a power test to determine what the power level for our t.test is: